Bitcoin tumbles as investors panic over FTX failure - KTVZ

 Even for assets known for their volatility, it’s been a brutal week.

-At the core of the panic is a proposed bailout of FTX, one of the largest crypto exchange platforms, by its larger rival Binance.
+At the core of the panic is the proposed bailout of FTX, one of the largest crypto exchange platforms, by its larger rival Binance.

 On Tuesday, FTX faced a sudden liquidity crisis and agreed to be acquired by Binance — an earthquake in the crypto world.
 But the deal is far from a sure thing, as Binance’s CEO, Changpeng Zhao, tweeted that his company has the right to pull the plug at any time.